Stone-r1/CPP-GUIDE/lesson_3 - loops/Solutions.md

 Since n is at most 100, brute force works fine—only around n * n = 10,000 operations in the worst case.

 ### Key Idea
-Adding d to all elements doesn't affect the difference between them.
-The best possible gcd is the gcd of any two differences.
-So max - min gives the highest possible gcd after feeding.
+Inserting d into all terms doesn't change the difference between them.
+The greatest possible gcd is the gcd of any two differences.
+Therefore, max - min gives the greatest possible gcd after inputting.

 ### Efficiency
 The solution runs in linear time per test case, finding min and max, and computing max - min.